texfaq/texfaq.github.io/FAQ-nonum.md

 at `\begin{document}`.
-The file search paths are wrongly set up, and your `\usepackage{times}` has picked up a LaTeX 2.09 version of the package, which in its turn has invoked another which has no equivalent in LaTeX 2e.
-The obvious solution is to rewrite the paths so that LaTeX 2.09 packages are chosen only as a last resort so that the startlingly simple LaTeX 2e [`times`](https://ctan.org/pkg/times) package will be picked up.
+The file search paths are wrongly set up, and your `\usepackage{times}` has picked up a LaTeX 2.09 version of the package, which in its turn has invoked another which has no equivalent in LaTeX2e.
+The obvious solution is to rewrite the paths so that LaTeX 2.09 packages are chosen only as a last resort so that the startlingly simple LaTeX2e [`times`](https://ctan.org/pkg/times) package will be picked up.
 Better still is to replace the whole thing with something more modern still; current [`psnfss`](https://ctan.org/pkg/psnfss) doesn't provide a [`times`](https://ctan.org/pkg/times) package&nbsp;&mdash; the alternative [`mathptmx`](https://ctan.org/pkg/mathptmx)